How to Do Pareto Chart Analysis with Practical Examples

 Several companies have used Pareto charts to optimize their businesses.
 Zappos, for example, encourages their leaders and managers to spend at least 20% of their time hanging out and socializing with their team instead of spending 100% of their time working.

 This practice has proven to be quite successful in building trust and team unity.
 The difference between organizing team building activities [todo: team building] periodically and applying the 80/20 rule as Zappos has, is that the Pareto Principle requires to be applied continuously and at a more frequent rate than team building activities.
-However, the alternation of bonding activities with actual work has proved successful for the company known for its experimental corporate culture.

-In a more practical sense, Pareto charts are most useful for identifying what the biggest issues regarding your business are.
 They also help you analyze how to present the issues that need tackling in a simpler, more understandable manner.
-In addition, they also help to guide where to look in terms of figuring out the frequency of a certain problem in your company.
+Also, they help to guide where to look in terms of figuring out the frequency of a certain problem in your company.

-Components of a Pareto Chart
+Components of a Pareto chart

 To construct a Pareto chart, you first need to understand its components and the relationship between them.
 Essentially, the Pareto chart is a bar chart.

 Being a bar chart, it is made of two main variables which form the x-axis and y-axis.
 The x-axis is used for plotting the different categories into which the data is broken down.
 On the y-axis, is shown the number of occurrences or the count for each specific category.
 The bars are ordered from the highest frequency to the lowest frequency, starting from left to right.

 After ranking the bars in descending order according to their frequency, a line graph is used to depict the cumulative percentage of the total number of occurrences.
 The line graph is a visual sub-tool used to immediately spot whether a certain set of data follows the 80/20 rule.
+Below you can find a summary of the Pareto Chart components:

 • x-axis - categories of data